Mark Henry Hansen: Shuffle and A Sort of Joy

 Hansen and Rubin collaborated with the Elevator Repair Service and Rebecca Mead to create the theatrical performance Shuffle drawing from the texts of The Great Gatsby, The Sun Also Rises, and The Sound and the Fury, each used previously as a script for an ERS production.
 Shuffle debuted at the New York Public Library.
 As the Office for Creative Research, Thorp, Hansen and Rubin produced a second piece with the Elevator Repair Service through the Museum of Modern Art's Artist's Experiments Program.
 Using MoMA's collections database, A Sort of Joy (Thousands of Exhausted Things) was performed in the museum's second floor galleries.
 ERS actors received randomized scripts drawn from the titles, artist names, materials and dimensions of the artworks in MoMA's collection.

 Timescape

 Hansen collaborated with Ben Rubin, Jer Thorp, and Local Projects to create Timescape, an installation in the 9/11 memorial museum.
 The installation pulls articles from over 100 news sources to create an ever-evolving timeline of the social, cultural, political and economic impacts of the 9/11 attacks that are still felt today.

 The Brain Index

-The Brain Index is a collaboration between Hansen and Laura Kurgan of the Center for Spatial Research at Columbia University.
-It allows users to interact with data about the human brain, distributed across many large scale displays.
+The Brain Index was a collaboration between Hansen and Laura Kurgan of the Center for Spatial Research at Columbia University.
+It allowed users to interact with data about the human brain, distributed across many large scale displays.